MichaelDrogalis/dibble/README.md

 +-------+-------------+------+-----+---------+-------+
 ```

-Suppose the `number` column in the `people` table refers to a `pid` column of `pets`, effectively making `pid` a foreign key.
+Suppose the `number` column in the `people` table refers to the `pid` column of `pets`, effectively making `pid` a foreign key.
 Each time we generate a seed for a row in the `people` table, we want to generate a row in the `pets` table so the data makes semantic sense.
 Here's the code to do that:

 ```clojure
 (ns dibble.seeder